 No one is perfect, and people make mistakes constantly.
 Driving is no different.
 People make errors and unexpected maneuvers every day that have the ability to cause accidents.
 Be prepared for anything on the road.

 When there is another driver ahead of you, it’s a good idea to leave lots of space between your car and the one in front of you.
 A good general rule here is to leave one car length’s distance for every 10 miles per hour (mph) of speed you’re traveling.

 For instance, if you’re driving at a rate of 60 mph, you should leave 6 car lengths between your vehicle and the one ahead of you.

 Speeding is the leading cause of fatal accidents in the United States, so it’s a good idea to follow posted speed limits.
 Additionally, you should slow down in unfavorable weather conditions.

 At times, the posted speed limits are too high for the driving conditions and you must reduce your speed to accommodate the road circumstances.

 How Our Injury Firm Can Help

 Have you been in a car accident in Florida?
-Call Shapiro Law Firm today at (850) 629-7226 for a free consultation.
+Call Shapiro Law Firm, P.A. today at (850) 629-7226 for a free consultation.